IEDMS/BNT-SM/README.md

 INSTALL
 ======

-BNT-SM is implemented in Matlab, so you need to have Matlab installed and running.
+BNT-SM2.0.zip can be downloaded under Downloads.
+It is implemented in Matlab, so you need to have Matlab installed and running.

 TYPICAL USAGE EXAMPLES
 ======